aman3255/PicPort/README.md

 # PicPort - Flutter Mobile Application
+*Developed for Findoc Financial Services Group Assignment*

 A complete Flutter mobile application with login and home screens using BLoC pattern for state management.